abrahamdominic/MediumTwitterBot/README.md

 ### Automates twitter feed on [@TGAonMedium](twitter.com/tgaonmedium)
 This bot posts a new article whenever [The Gray Area](medium.com/the-gray-area) is updated on Medium

-Configure .env to look like this:
+Configure .env to look like this and add these as config vars in heroku:
 ```
 CONSUMER_KEY=XXXXXXXXXXXXXXXXXXXXXXXXX